-Dr. Gross has declared it as one of his all-time favorite ingredients, in fact, he worships its.
+Dr. Gross has declared vitamin C as one of his all-time favorite ingredients, in fact, he worships it.
 And, there’s many reasons why.
 Wait, so why is vitamin C so good for your skin?
 Well, it’s an ingredient that’s been well researched with consistently incredible results.

 - Vitamin C Boosts Collagen